 Virginia is especially sensitive to the emotional and financial costs of the process.
+She understands that this is an emotional, life-changing experience and she approaches each client with compassion and an understanding that each situation is unique.
 She will discuss with you in detail the pros and cons of adoption versus donation and surrogacy from a legal and practical standpoint.

 The expenses vary, particularly with regard to the medical costs, including whether donor ova are needed, the number of IVF cycles needed for the surrogate to become pregnant, and the amount of medical costs not covered by insurance.